 Two thematic keynote and panel sessions are organized to stimulate discussion on and sharing of experiences of transdisciplinary research in practice.
-The first session will concentrate on transformative food policy measures and governance and the other one transformative innovations from systems perspective.
-The discussion is kicked off by three keynote speeches followed by panel discussions with representatives from different Nordic and Baltic countries.
+The first session will concentrate on transformative food policy measures and governance and the other on transformative innovations from systems perspective.
+The discussion is kicked off by three keynote speeches followed by a panel discussions with questions.

 Session 1 Transformative governance: science-policy-engagements